3. Sign the agreement

-Before you sign any settlement agreement, try to get legal advice, and make sure the agreement
+Before you sign any settlement agreement, try to get legal advice, and make sure the agreement:

-- says exactly what you agreed to
+- says exactly what you agreed to,

 Try to get advice from Tenant Duty Counsel before you sign your agreement.
 Make sure to keep a copy of the agreement.
-The Board does not keep a copy.